FatimaMalik2025/cyclistic-bike-analysis/README.md

 ## Data Description

-The data used for this project was provided by Cyclistic, and the analysis covers 12 months from December 2024 to December 2025.
-Combined, this dataset contains over 1 million riders, consisting of 13 features to describe each rider's trip.
+The source of the data examined in this project is Cyclistic; the analysis covers 12 months of data from December 2024 to December 2025.
+Combined, this dataset consists of over 1 million riders and 13 features describing each rider's trip.

 ### Key Feature / Columns
 - **ride_id**: A unique identifier for each ride